 When we think of red meat, our mind flits instantly to the familiarity of beef and lamb, but with its seemingly perfect balance of lean and flavourful, venison is on the rise.
 It’s a meat that has suffered from a bit of an identity crisis - often pigeonholed as a ‘posh’ meat, likely stemming from its history of being a food of the rich, hunted on private estates by royalty and aristocracy alike.

-Just four miles from Pipers Farm, the ancient parkland of Bridwell Park hosts long-established herds of red and fallow deer.
+Just four miles from Pipers Farm, ancient parkland hosts long-established herds of red and fallow deer.
 The herd is made up of around 300 animals, fluctuating in number with new births in summer and culling in the autumn and winter.
 “Parkland venison is surely the ultimate way to rear food in the ideal setting!”
 Peter explains.
-“The herds of red and fallow deer at Bridwell have become established over several generations - they truly are an integral part of the landscape, and together with the wonderful property that they roam around, they create a magnificent spectacle.”
+“The herds of red and fallow deer have become established over several generations - they truly are an integral part of the landscape, and together with the wonderful property that they roam around, they create a magnificent spectacle.”

 Once the deer have reached natural maturity, they are shot in the park for minimal stress.
 We then hang the venison carcass on the bone for 12 days to develop a wonderful depth of flavour.

-We’ve thought long and hard about the venison we sell at Pipers Farm – we only sell it from the end of September until the end of January, as that’s when we feel the meat is at its best.
+We’ve thought long and hard about the venison we sell at Pipers Farm – we only sell it from September until the beginning of spring, as that’s when we feel the meat is at its best.
 And not all venison is equal - understanding the issues around provenance, and the variety of flavour and texture that comes with different breeds can help to make sure your venison experience is as delicious as possible.

 Without natural predators, the wild deer population in this country has to be controlled or the deer would cause devastating damage to woodland and farmland alike.
 Culling is the process of controlling the population, and when well managed, mimics nature in the demographic of deer that are shot.
 Much of the hunting is done by professional ‘stalkers’ within a specific season (this season varies depending on location, sex of the animal and breed).